matsstaff/stc1000p/usermanual/README.md

 It is possible to read temperature, cooling/heating relay status, and also both read and write from/to the EEPROM of the STC, using a simple half-duplex single wire communication protocol.
 This comes at the expense of secondary probe usage however, as both the physical pin as well as the code space is repurposed.<br>
 In order for this communication to work, a pulldown resistor is needed on the *ICSPCLK* line.
 10k works out nicely, and this is the exact same resistor that will be needed for the second probe to work.
 Additionally, as the protocol is bidirectional it is a very good idea to add a ~1k resistor in series with the *ICSPCLK* line to protect both the STC and the communication master (Arduino) from harmful currents if both should happen to drive the line in the event of a protocol failure.<br>
 A second sketch is added to be able to upload this version of the firmware to the STC, called *picprog_com.ino*.
-Upload it, and flash the STC as normal.
+Upload it  and flash the STC as normal.

 ## Example communication master sketch
 An example sketch implementing a communication master and also has a simple command line parser is also provided, *com.ino*.
 This sketch has all the communication master details implemented to 'talk' to the STC, and can be adapted to suit specific requirements (datalogging, wireless et.c.). <br>